 - a.
-MA Project EDAD/EDCI/EDIT EDRE/EDTE 696 MA Project (3) - b.
-MA Thesis EDAD/EDCI/EDIT /EDRE/EDTE 698 MA Thesis (6) - A comprehensive examination and one elective course (except for the TESOL emphasis), chosen in consultation with the program director.
+MA Project EDAD/EDCI/ EDTE 696 MA Project (3) - b.
+MA Thesis EDAD/EDCI/EDTE 698 MA Thesis (6) - A comprehensive examination and one elective course chosen in consultation with the academic advisor.

-Double Emphases
+Double Emphasis

-A student may opt to take a double emphases in the MA program.
+A student may opt to take a double emphasis in the MA program.
 In such a case, the student must take five (six for TESOL) additional courses (15-18 credits) from the second area of emphasis.
 When the student selects the comprehensive examination as the culminating phase, one elective is still required.
 A double emphasis in an online program requires that the student's bulletin offers multiple emphases.